 - Her advice on how to become a graphic designer

 (This interview was part of the 100 interviews I did with graduates 10 years out of university about their career paths so far.
-The book was a #1 Amazon Best Seller and is available to buy here)
+‘1000 Years of Career Advice’ was a #1 Amazon Best Seller)

-Graphic Designer Career Path Part 1 -> Education
+Is Graphic Design a Good Career?
+Part 1 -> Education

 BA Visual Communication (Graphic Design)